tdiethe/HL7-Processor/README.md

 HL7-Processor
 =============

-Application to parse HL7 data into json, with outputs to various databases/formats (csv, mongodb, pdf output)
+Application to parse HL7 data into json, with outputs to various databases/formats (csv, mongodb, pdf output).

+This is a CherryPy app (see site.py for main entry point)